 Feng shui is the ancient Chinese art of harmonizing your surroundings—think more along the lines of “create energy flow,” rather than “tidy up.”
-In the recently revised edition of Clear Your Clutter with Feng Shui, space-clearing guru Karen Kingston revisits her original 1998 guide with fresh eyes, sharing even more foolproof, practical tips for effectively getting rid of clutter—whether it’s in your home, yard, workspace, body, or mind.
+In the recently revised edition of Clear Your Clutter with Feng Shui, space-clearing expert Karen Kingston revisits her original 1998 guide with fresh eyes, sharing even more foolproof, practical tips for effectively getting rid of clutter—whether it’s in your home, yard, workspace, body, or mind.

 According to Kingston, the most important—and until rather recently, often overlooked—step in the feng shui practice is getting rid of clutter.
 And not all clutter is created equal.
 It actually falls into four categories: things you don’t use or love, things that are untidy or not organized, an excess of things that don’t fit into a space, and unfinished things.